 The new research field of cell-based interceptive medicine

 The identification, pharmacological targeting and monitoring of single cells involved in a specific disease may represent a future breakthrough innovation impacting on how new therapeutic options will be developed by the industry and administered to patients.
-These last shall be approached under an ethical and patient-centered vision requiring the fine-tune coordination of interactions across academia, hospitals, patient-associations, health data management systems and industry.Ā
+These last shall be approached under an ethical and patient-centered vision requiring the fine-tune coordination of interactions across academia, hospitals, patient-associations, health data management systems and industry.

-The Strategic Agenda of the LifeTime initiative has been presented in a paper published in Nature, available on the initiativeā€™s website.
+The Strategic Agenda of the LifeTime initiative has been presented in a paper published in Nature, available on the initiative’s website.
 Key areas of research will initially include cancer, neurological, infectious, chronic inflammatory and cardiovascular diseases.
-The interception of the molecular determinants of the disease at the single cell level is the final goal, giving rise to a completely new branch of medicine known as ā€œcell-based interceptive medicineā€.
+The interception of the molecular determinants of the disease at the single cell level is the final goal, giving rise to a completely new branch of medicine known as “cell-based interceptive medicine”.

 The new approach is expected to better address the mechanisms responsible, for example, for the low response to certain treatments, or the development of resistance against the drug substance.
-A better prediction of the cellsā€™ behaviour should favour the development of more effective and less invasive or aggressive treatments, especially for chronic conditions. ā€œTimely detection and successful treatment of disease will depend crucially on our ability to understand and identify when, why, and how cells deviate from their normal trajectoryā€, write the authors of the Nature paper.
+A better prediction of the cells’ behaviour should favour the development of more effective and less invasive or aggressive treatments, especially for chronic conditions.
+“Timely detection and successful treatment of disease will depend crucially on our ability to understand and identify when, why, and how cells deviate from their normal trajectory”, write the authors of the Nature paper.

 A better knowledge of the disease heterogeneity in tissues is the looking forward that will inspire the research run within the LifeTime initiative.
 This target has been already vertically addressed under the activities of the Human Cell Atlas Consortium, but it now requires to be further studied under a longitudinal perspective to span the entire life of a patient.
-The data arising from large cohorts of patients should be then integrated, a very complex challenge considering the extremely high number of different phenotypes possible.Ā
+The data arising from large cohorts of patients should be then integrated, a very complex challenge considering the extremely high number of different phenotypes possible.

 The main technologies under the lens

 Identification of early biomarkers indicative of the possible entrance of cells into a disease trajectory, together with a better understanding of the molecular aetiology of the same disease may support the easier selection of the better treatment available for a certain patient.
 The identification of new diagnostic and therapeutic molecular targets shall be supported by the extensive use of transcriptomics to create reference atlas of normal and pathological tissues.
 Data will then be integrated with additional information about chromatin accessibility, DNA methylation, histone modification, 3D structural organisation of the genomic materials and presence of mutations.
 Information about proteomes, lipidomes and metabolomes shall also contribute to better characterise the profile of the specific patient.
-Spatial mapping of the different cell types may benefit of advanced imaging techniques, while cell lineage tracing may help the monitoring of the information along time life.Ā
+Spatial mapping of the different cell types may benefit of advanced imaging techniques, while cell lineage tracing may help the monitoring of the information along time life.

 This heterogeneous pool of data requires the availability of advanced IT infrastructures to be stored, analysed using machine learning and elaborated, while also ensuring the interoperability of different data types (including those contained in electronic clinical records).
-This challenge will require the LifeTime initiative to collaborate with European and national legislators to include molecular data into the electronic health records, using interoperable standards and formats. ā€œMachine learning and advanced modelling approaches will be used to integrate and analyse the different layers of cellular activity, and can generate multi-scale and potentially even causal models that will allow us to infer regulatory networks and predict present and future disease phenotypes at the cellular levelā€, states the Natureā€™s paper.
+This challenge will require the LifeTime initiative to collaborate with European and national legislators to include molecular data into the electronic health records, using interoperable standards and formats.
+“Machine learning and advanced modelling approaches will be used to integrate and analyse the different layers of cellular activity, and can generate multi-scale and potentially even causal models that will allow us to infer regulatory networks and predict present and future disease phenotypes at the cellular level”, states the Nature’s paper.

 A Launchpad to identify priorities

-The five areas forming the initial set to be addressed by the LifeTime initiative have been selected using the Launchpad tool, a mechanism developed to systemically identify medical challenges which may benefit from the integrated approach of studying the underlying mechanisms of the disease.Ā
+The five areas forming the initial set to be addressed by the LifeTime initiative have been selected using the Launchpad tool, a mechanism developed to systemically identify medical challenges which may benefit from the integrated approach of studying the underlying mechanisms of the disease.

 The first ten years targets have been selected by working groups formed by experts in the different therapeutics areas on the basis of established selection criteria.
 These include the impact on society, evidence for cellular heterogeneity, availability of samples from biobanks, relevant preclinical models, existence of patient cohorts (also enabling longitudinal studies), clinical feasibility and ethical considerations, and alignment with national and EU funding priorities.

 In cancer, the project will tackle early metastatic dissemination and therapy resistance, while early events in the onset of the disease will be the main focus in the neurological area.
 Infection mechanisms and development of the host response will characterise activities in the area of infectious diseases, in order to develop new precision immune-based therapeutics.
 Understanding the impact of cellular heterogeneity in the development and progression of chronic inflammatory diseases is expected to support a better prediction of the outcomes for available treatments.
-Understanding of abnormal cardiac cell structures and functions should support early diagnosis and therapy of cardiovascular diseases.Ā
+Understanding of abnormal cardiac cell structures and functions should support early diagnosis and therapy of cardiovascular diseases.

 Three distinct phases will characterise the activities, starting with addressing the identified challenges with the already available technologies and methods.
 The further development of new technologies will represent the second phase, to finish with their application for the longitudinal analysis of patient samples and the development of patient-derived models combined with machine learning to generate predictive models of the disease.